강의

 • mongoDB Atlas Cloud Managed Service

-I'll teach you how to really use MongoDB. 😎
+I'll show you how to use MongoDB properly. 😎

 Topic Introduction 📝

-The name MongoDB comes from Humongous, "huge."
-It is a NoSQL-based database released in 2009 after the Internet boom when big data keywords began to appear.
-The database is the core foundation of service development.
-Unlike MongoDB, the relational databases (MySQL, PostgreSQL) that we are familiar with are already over 20 years old.
-It is surprising that there is a field that has not changed so much in the programming ecosystem where new programming languages and technologies are constantly being created.
-The database is that important and conservative technology.
-If the database changes, it can affect not only the backend but also the frontend built on top of it.
-As a result, various questions about MongoDB, a somewhat unfamiliar technology, arise and cases of failed applications are often seen:
+MongoDB's name comes from the word "humongous," meaning "huge."
+It's a NoSQL-based database launched in 2009, following the internet boom that ushered in the rise of big data keywords.
+Databases are a core foundation for service development.
+Unlike MongoDB, the more familiar relational databases (MySQL, PostgreSQL) are already over 20 years old.
+It's fascinating that in a programming ecosystem where new programming languages and technologies are constantly emerging, there's such a small field of change.
+Databases are such an important and conservative technology.
+Any changes to the database can impact not only the backend but also the frontend built on top of it.
+Consequently, many questions arise about MongoDB, a somewhat unfamiliar technology, and we often see examples of failed implementations:

-• Should I use MongoDB depending on the situation?
+• Should MongoDB be used depending on the situation?

 • Isn't e-commerce necessarily RDS?